Director of Education

 His early insights allowed him to develop and implement nicotine prevention and intervention strategies that were far ahead of their time.
 Participants in Joel's clinics experienced success in quitting at rates far in excess of the national average for such programs.

-Since 2000, he has served as Director of Education at WhyQuit.com, a volunteer position for which he has never accepted any form of compensation, fee or donation whatsoever, either direct or indirect.
+Since 2000, he has served as Director of Education at WhyQuit.com, where his work has reached millions.
+It's a volunteer position for which he has never accepted any form of compensation, fee or donation whatsoever, either direct or indirect.
 Visit WhyQuit's Financial Disclosure page for more detailed information.

 Joel's smoking cessation and prevention career started in 1972, first as a volunteer speaker and then as member of the professional staff of the American Cancer Society.
 This link is to the story of how a 14 year-old never-smoker named Joel Spitzer started reaching out to much older smokers.